 Managed by highly qualified staff and volunteers, Zambi Wildlife Retreat ensures the health, safety and dignity to all animals in our care.

 LOTL Rescue, established in 2012, is the founding company of Zambi Wildlife Retreat.

 ZWR operates as a registered charity in NSW (Australia).
 CF23435

-So, many of the exotic animals that you see on our website, social media, news articles, merchandise and any promotional material are all animals that we manage and care for only under an agreement we have with the current license holders.
+So in saying this, many of the exotic animals that you see on this page, our social media, website, news articles, merchandise and any promotional material are all animals that we manage and care for under an agreement we have with the current license holders.

-We hope you will all continue to support us on this journey of establishing Zambi Wildlife Retreat, as we really want to meet you all.
+We hope you will all continue to support us on this journey of establishing the Zambi Wildlife Retreat.

 Like all charities, Zambi Wildlife Retreat depends on your donation.

 Click the image above and VOTE for Zambi Wildlife Retreat.

 My Giving Circle will be giving away $50,000 to Australia's most loved charities in 2018.